Netherman2440/get_the_memo/README.md

 # Meet Note 🎯

-Meet Note is an AI-powered mobile application that automatically generates comprehensive memos from business meetings.
+Meet Note is an AI-powered mobile application that automatically generates comprehensive transcriptions of your recording.
 It helps teams capture, organize, and share important information efficiently.

 You can get the .apk file from [here](https://github.com/Netherman2440/get_the_memo/releases).